Sauerkraut

 • After the first week, you may start to taste test the sauerkraut.
 The time period beyond this point is a matter of personal taste.
 The longer you allow the process continue, the tangier and less crunchy the sauerkraut will become.

 • pH test the brine.
 Pre-fermentation readings without any acidic additives usually give a pH of about 5.
-Harmful microbes can not survive in a pH below 4.5.
-Consequently, the reading should be under pH 4.5 to be safe, usually within the first 3 days.
+Harmful microbes (like Clostridium botulinum / botulism and neurotoxins) can not survive in a pH below 4.6.
+Consequently, the reading should be under pH 4.6 to be safe, usually within the first 3 days.
 This will also indicate that the fermentation process has occurred successfully.

 • Skim off kahm yeast with a clean paper napkin.
 (See how in YouTube video by Clean Food Living 'Fermented beans & lentils') Since it grows back quickly, like a day in my case after skimming it off only when you are ready to eat the sauerkraut.
 You may also opt to transfer the ferment into a refrigerator if you do not want to keep removing the yeast each time.
 Another consideration is that, since it can not survive vinegar for long, I think it will likely thin out over time if your ferment gets very potent.